mpalash/aliakbarmehta/content/sss-~-paintings.md

 title: sss ~ Paintings
 layout: layouts/content.njk
 tags: artwork
-pubdate: '2014'
+pubdate: "2014"
+unlisted: "true"
-parent: 'SITE : STAGE : STRUCTURE '
+parent: "SITE : STAGE : STRUCTURE "
 ---

 The Paintings of Iconic landmarks of Mazgaon were commissioned by the artist